-In connection with the existing concession at Antalya Airport, Turkey, in which Fraport AG owns a 50% share, an existing loan was increased by €55 million in February 2021.
-As part of the adjustment and increase of this financing with the Turkish Akbank, the shareholder guarantees were increased from €75.0 million (€37.5 million Fraport share) to a total of €150.0 million (€75.0 million Fraport share).
-Furthermore, there is a guarantee of €5.6 million in connection with the commitment (previous year: €7.5 million).
+In connection with the current concession at Antalya Airport, Turkey, in which Fraport AG holds a 50% stake, the shareholder guarantees were contractually reduced in 2022 from €150.0 million (€75.0 million Fraport share) to €125.0 million (€62.5 million Fraport share) for an existing loan (financing by the Turkish Akbank or, as a sufficient bank, the Spanish Banco Santander).
+Furthermore, there is a guarantee of €3.8 million in connection with the commitment (previous year: €5.6 million).

-In addition, there is a pro rata contract performance guarantee of €11.6 million (US\$13.2 million), which was concluded as part of operations at Lima Airport, Peru.
+In addition, there is a pro rata contract performance guarantee of €19.7 million (US\$21.0 million), which was concluded as part of operations at Lima Airport, Peru.
 The amount of the guarantee is regularly adjusted and depends on the investment obligations already fulfilled by the subsidiary in Lima.